There is one session available:

-After more than 2000 learners participated in the first two course runs in 2019 and 2020, we made this computer networking course even better!
+After more than 5 000 learners participated in the first two course runs in 2019 and 2020, we made this computer networking course even better!
 Do not miss your chance to become an Internet master!

 The Internet is the world's biggest computer network.
 It connects everything, from people to machines, in all areas, from the art world to the stock exchange, everywhere on this planet and beyond.
 It has become one of our most important infrastructures.
 But how does this Internet that enables so many things in our daily lives actually work?
 After taking part in iLabX, you will not only understand the mechanisms behind modern computer networks, but you will create the Internet yourself on your own computer!

 iLabX uses an award-winning methodology to teach you how the Internet works.
 Starting with the physical cables, you will learn, in six parts: